hpc-io/pdc/README.md

 echo "export PDC_DIR=$PDC_DIR" >> $WORK_SPACE/pdc_env.sh
 ```

-Remember, from now on, at any time, you can simply run the following to set the above environment variables so that you can run any of the following command for your installation.
+Remember, from now on, at any time, you can simply run the following to set the above environment variables so that you can run any of the following commands for your installation.

 ```bash
 export WORK_SPACE=/path/to/your/work/space